 - Or if you’d just like a simple calendar page to mark off each day, we have one of those too!

-There are lots of challenge ideas listed below.
+There are lots of ideas for our 30-day challenges listed below.
 You may want to choose from the ones on this list or even come up with your own!
 (If you come up with your own, be sure to tell us about it in the comments so we can add it to our list in case others want to do it.)

 My goal is to complete 30 days of: